johanneslumpe/css-types/README.md

 It has mainly been designed to generate types which could be consumed by https://github.com/johanneslumpe/styled-props which can natively work with the generated tuple types.
 Maybe others will find this helpful as well.

 The type generation process itself works, but doesn't yet support all CSS features.
-E.g. functions are aliased to `string`, instead of an auto-generated helper function which would return a branded type.
+E.g. functions are aliased to `string`, instead of auto-generated helper functions which return branded types.

 All properties are suffixed with `Property` and combined types are suffixed with `Combined`, e.g. `DisplayProperty` and `DisplayPropertyCombined`.